ResourcesArticles

 Oops!
 Something went wrong while submitting the form.

-The truth is that you can get a business credit card, even if you don't own a registered business entity.
-In this guide, we’ll explore the benefits of having a business card, how to get a business card without a business, and which ones offer the best perks.
+In this guide, we’ll explore the benefits of having a business card, how to get a business card without a business, and tips for using a business credit card responsibly.

-Yes, you are eligible for a business credit card, even when you don't own a business.
+You're eligible for a business credit card, even if you’re not a registered business owner.
 The primary criterion for a business credit card is making money independently.
-Any income-producing endeavor you do — either as a primary job or a side hustle — qualifies you for a business credit card.
+Any income-producing endeavor you do—either as a primary job or a side hustle—qualifies you for a business credit card.

 Here are a few examples of entrepreneurial activities that make you eligible for a business card: